ochubar/SRW/env/work/srw_igor/SRW/ReadMe.txt

 6. Find the file "SRW Macro Help.ifn" inside the "SRW:SRW Help" folder.
 Make a shortcut to this file and move the shortcut in "Igor Pro Folder:Igor Help Files".

 7. Start Igor Pro.
 At the first start after the SRW installation, Igor may show a dialog box suggesting to compile the help file "SRW Macro Help.ifn".
 Choose to compile it.
 Finally, you should obtain inside Igor new menu item(s) named "SRW...".
+NOTE: Mac users may not be able to start Igor Pro with SRW (in particular the XOP module SRW_MAC64.xop) installed from the first attempt because of Security / Protection reinforced by Apple in recent versions of macOS.
+One may be able to walk this around after the initial bad start of Igor by doing the following.
+In the Apple menu, sub-menu "System Preferences", in "Security & Privacy" group, in its "General" tab, click on "Allow Anyway" to the right from the text: "SRW_MAC64 was blocked from use because it is not from an identified developer".
+After this, start again Igor; the process may be again interrupted by another macOS dialog with the text: "macOS cannot verify the developer of "SRW_MAC64".
+Are you sure you want to open it?".
+In that dialog, click on "Open" - this should enable start of Igor and initialization of SRW in it.
+These confirmations have to be only once (subsequent (re-)starts of Igor should go smoothly).

 ====================================
 GETTING STARTED